ankitshubham97/face_recognition/README.md

 ![](https://github.com/ankitshubham97/piksep/blob/gifbranch/piksep_5.gif)

-Open the `output` folder and you will see different folders by the name of people for which you trained piksep for.
+Open the `output` folder and you will see different folders by the name of people for which you trained Piksep for.
 You will find the photos of a particular person in the folder named after that person.

 ![](https://github.com/ankitshubham97/piksep/blob/gifbranch/piksep_6.gif)